Mitochondrial Dysfunction and Aging

 - Impaired autophagy allows damaged mitochondria to accumulate

-- Reduced mitochondrial biogenesis limits replacement of damaged organelles
+- Reduced mitochondrial biogenesis limits replacement of worn-out organelles

-- Organic acids testing: identifies mitochondrial energy production intermediates
+- Organic acids testing: identifies intermediates of mitochondrial energy production

 - CoQ10 levels: CoQ10 is essential for electron transport chain function

-- Lactate:pyruvate ratio: indicates cytoplasmic vs. mitochondrial energy metabolism
+- Lactate-to-pyruvate ratio: distinguishes cytoplasmic from mitochondrial energy metabolism

-- Creatine kinase: marker of muscle cell membrane integrity
+- Creatine kinase: a marker of muscle-cell membrane integrity

-- Physical performance: VO2 max and functional testing reveal mitochondrial capacity
+- Physical performance: VO2 max and functional testing reveal real mitochondrial capacity

-- NAD+ IV therapy: NAD+ is essential for mitochondrial energy production
+- NAD+ IV therapy: NAD+ is an essential cofactor for mitochondrial energy production, and IV delivery bypasses digestive absorption limits

 - CoQ10 supplementation: supports electron transport chain function